Capillary/ecom-api-document/source/includes/_order.md

 ### Request Path Parameters
 Parameter | Type | Description
 --------- | ----- | ------
-merchantid* | string  | The unique id (GUID) of the merchant in which the invoice is available InvoiceNumber* | string |  The invoice number that you want to fetch LocationRefCode* | string |  The location code of the order fulfillment store
+merchantid* | string  | The unique id (GUID) of the merchant associated to the order invoice InvoiceNumber* | string |  The invoice number that you want to fetch LocationRefCode* | string |  The location code of the order fulfillment store